 Recent Clinical Research Accomplishments

 Graft-versus-Host Disease: Why Have We Not Made More Progress?
-Writing in the journal Current Opinion in Hematology, Samantha Jaglowski, MD and Steven Devine, MD note that, although allogeneic hematopoietic stem cell transplantation (allo-SCT) can cure a number of hematologic malignancies, its use is limited because approximately half of transplant patients develop acute or chronic graft-versus-host disease (GVHD), a potentially fatal complication.
+Writing in the journal Current Opinion in Hematology, Samantha Jaglowski, MD notes that, although allogeneic hematopoietic stem cell transplantation (allo-SCT) can cure a number of hematologic malignancies, its use is limited because approximately half of transplant patients develop acute or chronic graft-versus-host disease (GVHD), a potentially fatal complication.
 But the authors are hopeful that advances over the past decade in grading GVHD, along with the development of biomarkers that provide improved prognostic information, and a growing understanding of the need for prospective studies leading to multicenter studies, can result in better preventive measures for this disease.